zacacollier/redux-talk-steps/README.md

-Follow along by viewing the Commit Log - I did my best to split up the incremental steps in each commit.
+You can view the development process step-by-step by looking at the [commit log](https://github.com/zacacollier/redux-talk-steps/commits/master).

-This example was built using `create-react-app` and based on an excellent introduction by [Toran Billups](https://vimeo.com/151603293).
+This example was built using `create-react-app` and based on an excellent introduction to Redux by [Toran Billups](https://vimeo.com/151603293).